LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Wonderful-Design.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I feel like this slide is peak EXAG <a href="https://twitter.com/hashtag/EXAG18?src=hash&amp;ref_src=twsrc%5Etfw">#EXAG18</a> <a href="https://t.co/FQItlWWTlg">pic.twitter.com/FQItlWWTlg</a></p>&mdash; Chris Martens (@chrisamaphone) <a href="https://twitter.com/chrisamaphone/status/1062811185668489216?ref_src=twsrc%5Etfw">November 14, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### Pattern-Based Level Transformation
 Rosa applied Ludoscope, a tool for procedural level generation developed by Joris Dormans.
-Ludoscope was successfully applied in Unexplored, a rogue-like dungeon crawler that lets players explore procedurally generated cyclic dungeons with puzzles, quests and rich encounters.
+Ludoscope was successfully used for Unexplored, a rogue-like dungeon crawler that lets players explore procedurally generated cyclic dungeons with puzzles, quests and rich encounters.
 This work is a case study related to the sequel to Unexplored.

 The following movie shows how a level is step-by-step transformed in the level transformation pipeline until it has the desired structures for appraisal and emotion patterns.

 <figure class="video_container">